Technical specification

 redirect_uri=https%3A%2F%2eteenus.asutus.ee%2Ftagasi

 The client secret code must be provided in the identity token request.
-For this purpose, the request must include the Authorization request header with the value formed of the word Basic, a space, and a string <client_id>:<client_secret> encoded in the Base64 format (see RFC 2617 HTTP Authentication: Basic and Digest Access Authentication, Section 2 Basic Authentication Scheme).
+For this purpose, the request must include the Authorization request header with the value formed of the word Basic, a space, and a string <form_urlencoded_client_id>:<form_urlencoded_client_secret> encoded in the Base64 format. form_urlencoded_client_id represents client_id value encoded in the “application/x-www-form-urlencoded” format and form_urlencoded_client_secret represents client_secret value encoded in the “application/x-www-form-urlencoded” format (see RFC 6749).

 The body of the HTTP POST request must be presented in a serialised format based on the OpenID Connect protocol.